inveniosoftware/cookiecutter-invenio-instance/README.rst

     cookiecutter https://github.com/inveniosoftware/cookiecutter-invenio-instance.git -c 3.1

-More detailed steps can be found in the [Invenio Quickstart](https://inveniosoftware.org/#getstarted)
+More detailed steps can be found in the https://inveniosoftware.org/#getstarted

 Features
 --------